FreeFalc/openldap_sample_img/README.md

 ```

 ###### Field for improvement:
  Add ability to load records at start time.
 Some approaches:
- 1. add volume where files with data stored
+ 1. add volume where files with data stored.
  2. Somehow pass in parameters.